She's My Knight

 She's My Knight (イケメン彼女とヒロインな俺!?, Ikemen Kanojo to Heroine na Ore!?) is a Japanese manga series written and illustrated by Saisou.
 It was serialized in Kodansha's Palcy manga website and app from October 2019 to September 2022.

+Plot

+Haruma is a popular teenage boy who wants to impress his crush, a tall and princely girl named Yuki.
+To his dismay, Yuki's tendency to act like the male love interest in a shōjo manga places Haruma into the more passive role of the "heroine" (the female protagonist of a shōjo manga).

 Publication

-Written and illustrated by Saisou, She is My Knight was serialized in Kodansha's Palcy manga website from October 22, 2019 to September 22, 2022.
+Written and illustrated by Saisou, She is My Knight was serialized in Kodansha's Palcy manga website from October 22, 2019, to September 22, 2022.
 It was collected in three tankōbon volumes from March 2020 to November 2022.
 The series is licensed in English by Kodansha USA.